Why We Publish this Blog

 Retirees will make their own mistakes such as having a preference for short term investments.
 Someone age 70 thinking short term is foolish.
 We know that their life expectancy is 16 years so to make investments for only the next 12 months is what we call emotionally-based investing.
 This can severely harm the investor's financial condition.

-The other author is a retired PhD in engineering who got interested in retirement financial issues and began researching them for his own interest and then began writing about them.
+Sean Flaithbeartaig (not pictured) is a retired PhD in engineering who got interested in retirement financial issues and began researching them for his own interest and then began writing about them.

 You can reach us at: email: questions(at)retirement-income.net but it is best if you comment at the bottom of any article as we look there for any question you would like answered about retirement.
+Since others likely have the same questions as you, it is best if we answer in the comments for all to learn.
+Please share this site with your friends now.